Vaccination in Bangladesh: EPI (Expanded program on immunization) in Bangladesh

 On 7th April 1979, about 5 years after EPI was launched globally by WHO, EPI was formally launched in Bangladesh as a pilot project in eight thanas.
-In 1985, the People's Republic of Bangladesh committed to the Global Universal Child Immunization Initiative (UCI), and began a phase-wise process of EPI intensification from 1985-1990.
+In 1985, the People's Republic of Bangladesh committed to the Global Universal Child Immunization Initiative (UCI), and began a phase-wise process of EPI intensification from 1985 to 1990.

 Bangladesh has made significant progress in the elimination and control of Vaccine-preventable disease (VPDs).
 The last case of wild Poliovirus was detected in 2006 and maintains Polio free since then.
 Maternal and neonatal tetanus was eliminated in 2008.
 Bangladesh also achieved rubella control goal in 2018.
 Surveillance for AFP and measles is maintained at standard level.
 Bangladesh has also introduced several new vaccines since last decades.
 HepB vaccine was introduced in 2003, Hib in 2009, rubella in 2012, PCV and IPV in 2015, MR second dose in 2015 and fIPV in 2017.